 This month’s teleseminar is focusing on change and how to make and keep changes in your life.
 One of the issues involved in making changes is establishing boundaries for yourself that you can respect and maintain even in the face of challenges from others.

 Men and women both have difficulty saying no, but for different reasons.
 Socially, women are taught to be the care-takers, which only further heightens their already innate nurturing styles.
 Many young women have been told that if they say no, the other person won’t like them or will be mad at them.
 This message only serves to increase the difficulty of saying no. Another message many females get that stops them from saying “no” and setting clear and respectful boundaries is that the other person will be upset and somehow not be able to cope with the disappointment, or that if she says no, she’ll be seen as incapable or selfish.
-Men who have a hard time saying no, often feel like they have to rescue, be the hero, (especially for women) or be the good guy who always comes through in a pinch, etc. The bottom line is that all these messages severely undermine one’s self-esteem and belief that “who I am is enough” and “my needs and feelings matter, too”, because the minute you start only taking care of someone else’s needs, you stop taking care of your own.
+Men who have a hard time saying no often feel like they have to rescue, be the hero (especially for women), or be “the good guy who always comes through in a pinch.”
+The bottom line is that all of these messages severely undermine your self-esteem and belief that “who I am is enough” and “my needs and feelings matter, too!”
+That’s because the minute you start only taking care of someone else’s needs, you stop taking care of your own.

 Boundaries are about respecting and taking care of your own needs and feelings while balancing other people‘s as well.
 In many situations, someone will be disappointed, hurt, upset, frustrated or annoyed.
 However, you just have to realize that it doesn’t always have to be you!
 Learning and practicing to say “no,“ to set limits and have respectful boundaries, is about how you feel about yourself, and how you choose to take care of yourself.
 It is most essential that you’re willing to, first and foremost, communicate to yourself that you matter, and this in turn will help you to communicate to those around you that you are treating yourself with all the respect that you deserve.